theHdd4/TrinityFastAPIDjangoReact/README.md

 ```

 This starts PostgreSQL, MongoDB, Redis, the Django admin API on `localhost:8000`
 and a FastAPI instance on `localhost:8001`.
+Uvicorn loads the app from
+`apps/orchestration/fastapi_app.py`.
 Use `docker-compose logs fastapi` to
 confirm the FastAPI server started successfully.
 CORS is enabled so the React
 frontend served from `localhost:8080` can call the API.
 Once the containers
 finish installing dependencies the text service is reachable at